26-Year-Old Defenseman – Carolina Hurricanes

 Philip Samuelsson Contract Information:

-Signed a one-year, two-way contract with the Penguins in July of 2014.
+Agreed to terms on a one-year, two-way contract with the Hurricanes in June 2017.

 To instantly reveal our fantasy analysis of every player – including Philip Samuelsson – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Philip Samuelsson: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 There was no outlook written for Philip Samuelsson.

 Samuelsson turned pro in 2011-12 after only two seasons at Boston College, a move some questioned.
 From a fantasy perspective, it's doubtful he'll ever have much of an impact.
 He totaled 10 points (2G, 6A) in 65 games for AHL Wilkes-Barre last year but made strides with his overall game.
 The son of all-time Penguins favorite, Ulf Samuelsson, Philip will do well to have a career in the NHL as a defensive defenseman -- even if it doesn't approach the heights his dad reached.